Gwynoro Jones: Member of Parliament

 In 1970, at the age of 27, he was elected Member of Parliament (MP) for Carmarthen, defeating the president of Plaid Cymru, Gwynfor Evans, with a majority of 3,600 votes.
 He held on to the seat by just 3 votes (with five recounts) at the February 1974 general election.
 In 1974, whilst serving in Parliament, he was Parliamentary Secretary to Roy Jenkins, the Home Secretary, and was also a member of the Council of Europe.
 Throughout his time in Parliament, he campaigned for more devolution for Wales, an issue that split the Welsh Labour Party deeply.

 In June 1974, in a letter to the Executive of the Carmarthen Constituency Labour Party, he warned of the dangers of the ever leftward drift of the party, saying: "I cannot any longer conceal my acute concern about some developments in the Labour Party which will in my view not enhance the prospects of the Labour Party and will also affect the longer term unity of the Labour Movement.
 I happen to believe strongly in the principles of Social Democracy."
 Jones lost his seat back to Evans by 3,640 votes at the October election of that year.
 When, in 1975, Prime Minister Harold Wilson held a referendum on Britain's membership of the European Economic Community (EEC), Jones was the Campaign Organiser in mid/west Wales for a 'Yes' vote.

 During the period in which Jenkins was in Brussels as President of the European Commission, the two communicated on a frequent basis as to how a new third force in British politics could be established.

 After Parliament

+Jones, alongside former MP William Edwards and future MPs Ron Davies and Ann Clwyd unsuccessfully sought the Labour nomination for Ogmore ahead of the 1979 general election.